-- changes in global, national, regional or local economic, demographic or capital market conditions; - future adverse national real estate trends, including increasing vacancy rates, declining rental rates and general deterioration of market conditions; - adverse economic conditions as a result of an epidemic, pandemic or other health-related issues in one or more markets where we own property; - changes in supply of or demand for similar properties in a given market or metropolitan area, which could result in rising vacancy rates or decreasing market rental rates; - vacancies, fluctuations in the average occupancy and room rates for hotel properties or inability to lease space on favorable terms; - increased competition for properties targeted by our investment strategy; - bankruptcies, financial difficulties or lease defaults by our tenants; - increases in interest rates and lack of availability of financing; and - changes in government rules, regulations and fiscal policies, including increases in property taxes, changes in zoning laws, limitations on rental rates, and increasing costs to comply with environmental laws.
+- changes in global, national, regional or local economic, demographic or capital market conditions, including economic impacts resulting from actual or perceived instability in the U.S. banking system; - future adverse national real estate trends, including increasing vacancy rates, declining rental rates and general deterioration of market conditions: - adverse economic conditions as a result of an epidemic, pandemic or other health-related issues in one or more markets where we own property; - changes in supply of or demand for similar properties in a given market or metropolitan area, which could result in rising vacancy rates or decreasing market rental rates; - vacancies, fluctuations in the average occupancy and room rates for hospitality properties or inability to lease space on favorable terms: - increased competition for properties targeted by our investment strategy; - bankruptcies, financial difficulties or lease defaults by our tenants; - increases in interest rates and lack of availability of financing; and - changes in government rules, regulations and fiscal policies, including increases in property taxes, changes in zoning laws, limitations on rental rates, and increasing costs to comply with environmental laws.